Danny-Wits/ML1F--A-Matrix-Library-in-Java-/Readme.md

-A matrix library written in Java ...
+# A matrix library written in Java

+> Salient Features
+>
-Contained in One File
+> 1. Contained in One File
+>
+> 2. No external dependency